wildonion/uniXerr/infra/ayoub/walleXerr/README.md

 * all transactions need to be signed with the sender's private key.

-* we can't have async I/O stream and std libs inside the wasm.
+* we can't have async I/O stream, sockets and std libs inside the wasm.